Type 1 diabetes may also be known by a variety of other names, including the following:

 Regular foot inspections

 Oral medications, other medications, and/or insulin replacement therapy, as directed by your doctor.
-There are various types of medications that may be used to treat type 2 diabetes when lifestyle changes, such as diet, exercise, and weight loss are not effective.
-Oral medications of several different types are available, with each type working in a different manner to lower blood sugar.
+There are various types of medications that may be used to treat type 2 diabetes when lifestyle changes, such as diet, exercise, and weight loss are no longer effective.
+Oral medications of several different types are available, with each type working in a different manner to lower blood sugar and each one with different side effects.
 One medication may be combined with another one to improve blood sugar control.
 When oral medications are no longer effective, insulin may be required.New medications for treating diabetes are in development.

 Regular monitoring of the hemoglobin A1c levels.
 The hemoglobin A1c test (also called HbA1c test) shows the average amount of sugar in the blood over the last three months.
 The result will indicate if the blood sugar level is under control.
 The frequency of HbA1c testing will be determined by your doctor.
 It is recommended that testing occur at least twice a year if the blood sugar level is in the target range and stable, and more frequently if the blood sugar level is unstable.

 Gestational diabetes is a condition in which the glucose level is elevated and other diabetic symptoms appear during pregnancy in a woman who has not previously been diagnosed with diabetes.
+Diabetes disappears following delivery.
 All diabetic symptoms disappear following delivery.

-Unlike type 1 diabetes, gestational diabetes is not caused by a lack of insulin, but rather by the effects of hormones released during pregnancy on the insulin that is produced, a condition referred to as insulin resistance.
+Unlike type 1 diabetes, gestational diabetes is not caused by an absolute lack of insulin, but rather by the effects of hormones released during pregnancy on the insulin that is produced, a condition referred to as insulin resistance.